 Set a regular schedule for exercise.

-- Consult your doctor before you exercise to know what is best for you.
+- Consult your doctor to know what types of exercise are best for you.

 - Don’t buy expensive exercise machines.
-You may get bored with them.
+You’ll get bored with them.

-- You can follow exercise videos on the internet if you want to exercise at home.
+- Follow exercise videos on the internet if you want to exercise at home.